gregtozzi/w241_project/reports/README.md

 #### Experimental Design and Treatment in Details

-`Greg`

-`see page 428`

 We addressed the research questions by construction a 2x2 factorial design using the difference in means estimator with the subjects assigned to one of four balanced groups:

-  - Group 1 - From Executive Director; You can be a Catalyst for STEM Learning 💡
+  - Group 1 - From Executive Director; You can be a Catalyst for STEM Learning 💡 - RX\_1,1O
-  - Group 2 - From Board Chair; You can be a Catalyst for STEM Learning 💡
+  - Group 2 - From Board Chair; You can be a Catalyst for STEM Learning 💡 - RX\_2,1, O
-  - Group 3 - From Executive Director; Invest in the Power of STEM Learning 💡
+  - Group 3 - From Executive Director; Invest in the Power of STEM Learning 💡 - RX\_1,2O
-  - Group 4 - From Board Chair; Invest in the Power of STEM Learning 💡
+  - Group 4 - From Board Chair; Invest in the Power of STEM Learning 💡 -
+    RX\_2,2O

-While we are principally interested in the discrete effect of each treatment, this design allows us to explore heterogeneous treatment effects.
-Each group would received a tailored email containing its assigned treatments sent through Mail Chimp.
-We tracked opening and click through using Mail Chimp’s out-of-the-box analytics.
+Our experiment follows the pattern While we are principally interested in the discrete effect of each treatment, this design allows us to explore heterogeneous treatment effects.
+Each group would receive a tailored email containing its assigned treatments sent through Mailchimp.
+We tracked opening and click through using Mailchimp out-of-the-box analytics.
+More detail about the implementation of the study is provided in the Outcome Measures section below.

 #### Statistical Power